kalebpederson/nunit.dependencyinjection/Readme.md

 // the assembly is present we could do the following:
 [assembly: NUnitTypeDiscoverer(typeof(ConventionMappingTypeDiscoverer))]

-// When using the ConventionMappingTypeDiscoverer it can become problematic
+// When using the ConventionMappingTypeDiscoverer it can be problematic and
-// to scan lots of framework assemblies and types and pre-register them, so
+// dangerous to scan lots of framework assemblies and types and pre-register
-// assemblies to be scanned **MUST** be decorated with the NUnitAutoScanAssembly
+// them, so assemblies to be scanned **MUST** be decorated with the
-// attribute.
+// NUnitAutoScanAssembly attribute.
 [assembly: NUnit.Extension.DependencyInjection.NUnitAutoScanAssembly]

 // Loaded assemblies are scanned for interfaces and corresponding concrete